-The physical growth of some lump on the body part depicts cancer symptom.
-The lump occurs due to the accumulation of cell.
-The removal of the lump is possible by the surgery.
+The physical growth of some lump on the body part depicts cancer symptoms.
+The lump occurs due to the accumulation of cells.
+The removal of the lump is possible by surgery.

-The life of the Bullmastiff dog can be increased to some years by ensuring the good health.
-The balanced diet and regular exercise are necessary for ensuring good health.
+The life of the Bullmastiff dog can be increased to some years by ensuring good health.
+A balanced diet and regular exercise are necessary for ensuring good health.